 Orthotics for Cerebral Palsy: Key Points

-Many children with cerebral palsy use orthotics to manage both high and low muscle tone.
+Many individuals with cerebral palsy use orthotics to manage their motor impairments.

 It isn’t easy, but with consistent practice, your child can train his/her brain to rewire itself and improve motor functions.